-If you have any symptoms of gum disease, call Gentle Dentistry today.
-Our gum disease dentist in Kalamazoo, MI can help you treat and prevent future instances of gum disease.
-Give our office a call at (269) 381-3890 to make an appointment.
+Our Kalamazoo, MI, gum disease prevention dentist can help you treat and prevent future instances of gum disease.
+Call Gentle Dentistry today at (269) 381-3890 to make an appointment, or contact us online.

 Our dental office treats many types of traumatic dental injuries, such as teeth that have been chipped, moved, or knocked out.
 Please contact our Kalamazoo, MI office for help with a dental emergency.